redbear/Duo/docs/programming_reference.md

 ##### <span id="discoverprimaryservices">`discoverPrimaryServices()`</span>

 Discovers the primary services on the peer device GATT server.
-Only if the peer device that is connected then you can discover its primary services.
+Only if the peer device is connected then you can discover its primary services.

 A callback function registered by [**`ble.onServiceDiscoveredCallback()`**](#onservicediscoveredcallback) will be called once a primary service on the GATT server being discovered.